ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 <a name="gdal_libs"></a> GDAL Libraries
 =================
 Install GDAL's header libraries and other important libraries that the Data Cube will rely on.

-The first two commands account for the GDAL version used by datacube-core being 2.4.0, which, at the time of writing, is not available on the default repositories used by `apt-get`.
+The first command accounts for the GDAL version used by the latest release of datacube-core (version 1.7) being 2.4.2, which, at the time of writing, is not available on the default repositories used by `apt-get`.
 Note that you will need to press the Enter key after initiating the first command to actually add the required repository.

 ```
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable